SchwarzIT/onyx/apps/docs/src/tokens/introduction.md

 For example `onyx-color-surface-bg-blank` is exclusively used for a blank background color.
 To have a more detailed view about the color token system and how light and dark modes are implemented, please check out the [color documentation](/basics/colors).

 ::: warning Important
 Semantic tokens are used from both developers and designers to build applications with existing standard components.
-With the use of those tokens a seamless switch between light mode and dark mode is guaranteed.
-Otherwise ist will not work without additional effort of building.
+With the use of those tokens, a seamless switch between light and dark mode is guaranteed.
+Otherwise, this will not work without additional effort.
 :::

 ![Logo](/assets/semantic_token.png)